AYGA2K/interpreter_go/README.md

 ## Book

 To gain a deeper understanding of the interpreter implementation and the concepts involved, it is highly recommended to read the book [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball.
-The book provides detailed explanations, examples, and exercises to reinforce your understanding.